 (Ditto with your oil-packed sun- or oven-dried tomatoes—something I shudder when I think I did for many years.
 Better to dry the tomatoes, pack them crisp in airtight bags, then soften a week’s worth at a time in oil before using.
 Herb-infused oils, particularly those with garlic, run the same risk.)

 The trouble: bacteria can form in water droplets trapped within the oil, says the National Center for Home Food Preservation.
 Plus garlic is a low-acid food (therefore more prone to bacteria formation), and the low-oxygen conditions that bacteria loves are ideal thanks to the oil packing.
 A perfect storm.

-- I’m more optimistic about the convenience of making a log or small brick of chopped garlic—not unlike my parsley logs—and slicing off just what I need for a recipe.
+- Some people prefer the convenience of making a log or small brick of chopped garlic—not unlike my parsley logs—and slicing off just what is needed for a recipe.

 - Likewise, a puree of garlic and olive oil can be frozen like my other pestos, in cubes or small containers.
 (The University of California at Davis recommends 1 part garlic to 2 parts oil, for a sauté mixture that remains safely frozen but is soft enough to scrape the needed amount off at any time.)

 - With all freezer methods, freeze immediately after preparation; do not refrigerate or store at room temperature even briefly first.

 - Sometimes in midwinter, if I see that I have too much garlic and onions still in storage and worry they won’t last, I freeze them in bags or jars, as whole unpeeled cloves, this way.